micanduamon/micanduamon/README.md

 - 💞️ I'm looking to collaborate on innovative tech projects, leveraging my backend development skills with Spring Boot (Java).
 Open to partnering with like-minded entrepreneurs, developers, and designers.

 - 📫 You can connect with me on LinkedIn or reach out directly through GitHub.
-Let's get in touch and explore opportunities to collaborate
+Let's get in touch and explore opportunities to collaborate.

 ## Languages and Tools
 ![image](https://github.com/user-attachments/assets/4a95e413-cd30-4791-a02e-cc7a04f72981)